opendrc/opendrc/docs/manual.md

 The overall procedure is as follows:

-1. extract `cell_refs` on the specific layers from the gds database
+1. Extract `cell_refs` on the specific layers from the gds database
-2. enlarge the minimum bounding box of each `cell_ref` by the rule threshold and discretize the **y** coordinates of the enlarged boxes
+2. Enlarge the minimum bounding box of each `cell_ref` by the rule threshold and discretize the **y** coordinates of the enlarged boxes
-3. view all enlarged boxes as intervals to be merged along the **y** axis and merge them
+3. View all enlarged boxes as intervals to be merged along the **y** axis and merge them
-4. cluster the `cell_refs` in the same interval after merging and return them
+4. Cluster the `cell_refs` in the same interval after merging and return them

 ### Check Algorithms